 Honors and CapstonesView Honors website

 Concentrators may choose to complete a capstone in the form of an Honors thesis.
 Honors requires maintenance of a distinguished academic record in course work of the concentration and completion of a thesis meriting the Honors designation.
-Please visit the Neurscience concentration website for complete information on the eligibility requirements for Honors.
+Please visit the concentration website for more information.

 This concentration allows you to address the following Liberal Learning goals: